kcelia/Reminder/Cloud_AWS.md

   + Granular enough to limit a single user to the ability to perform a single action on a specific resource from a specific IP address during a specific time window
 - It allows you to set up your own password rotation policy it integrates
 - It enables access to store or retrieve data located in an bucket or within a dynamo DB database.
-- Integrates with existing your active Directory account allowing single sign-on
+- Integrates with existing your Active Directory account allowing single sign-on

-IAM Policy: A JSON document which defines one or more permissions
+IAM Policy: A JSON document which defines one or more permissions Active Directory: fournir des services centralisés d'identification et d'authentification à un réseau d'ordinateurs

 features of IAM that will help you secure your infrastructure, including MFA, rotating keys, federation, resolving multiple permissions, and using IAM roles.
 - IAM is not an identity store/authorization system for your applications.